SymfonyId/api-platform/README.md

 A default application representing a bookstore is installed by default.

-Run `bin/console server:start` and open `http://localhost:8000` in any
+* Run `bin/console server:start` and open `http://localhost:8000` in any
   HTTP client to play it.
+* Open `http://localhost:8000/doc` to read the HTML documentation an play with the sandbox.
-Give a try to [HydraConsole][4] to leverage JSON-LD and Hydra features.
+* Give a try to the [HydraConsole][4] client to leverage JSON-LD and Hydra features.
+* Build your first custom client using Javascript, CORS headers are already configured.

 What's inside?
 --------------